 No prior experience required

-- One or two clamps to hold work to the workbench
+- Two clamps to hold work to the bench

 - Covered in shoes